What fridge style fits you best? Read this before you buy

 Most people don't spend their days ranking refrigerators in their head like they're trying to optimize a fantasy football team.
 Most people rarely think about refrigerators at all.
 As Reviewed’s resident fridge aficionado, I am thinking about them for you.

-For those of you who need to buy a new fridge, I’m here to help.
-You may have a couple criteria you’re looking for or you may want to try a new format on a whim.
-Do your research before making this significant purchase, and please don’t pay more for one that has special features you don’t need, just because a salesperson tells you that’s how all fridges are today.
+For anyone looking to buy a new fridge, I’m here to help.
+You may have some criteria you’re looking for or you may want to try a new fridge style and need more info.

 Top-freezers tend to be budget options, and the difference in quality between a good one and a bad on can be significant.

-Top-freezers are a classic design that anyone who's renting an apartment is likely intimately familiar with.
+Top-freezers are a classic design that used to be ubiquitous—and in many apartment settings, still is.
 As this fridge type’s name clearly suggests, the freezer compartment sits at the top of the unit with a refrigerated compartment underneath.

-While there are definitely some excellent top-freezers out there, the style as a whole can vary wildly when it comes to performance.
+While there are definitely some excellent top-freezer refrigerators out there, the style as a whole can vary wildly when it comes to performance.
 At its best, it’s a no-frills option for folks who just need a basic fridge.

 If the one in your apartment is an inconsistent mess, with defrost cycles so chaotic they melt your ice cubes and freezer burn everything into astronaut food in a matter of days, it’s likely your landlord cheaped out.

-If you like this style, give it another shot.
-We like the Hisense HRB171N6ASE and Hotpoint HPS16BTNRWW.
+If you like this style, give it another shot with a model known for reliable performance.
+We like the Hotpoint HPS16BTNRWW.

 Bottom-freezer: The basic fridge with a better freezer